 “Imagining Politics” Public Lecture by dr. Sophie Smith (Oxford) with Discussant: dr. Arthur Weststein (Utrecht University) – 7 November 2017

-In her lecture, dr. Sophie Smith will chart the emergence of ideas of political philosophy and political theory in early modern Europe.
-In particular, she focuses on the association between political theory and the practice of imagining commonwealths and the ensuing debate around norms that should govern such practice.
-Furthermore, and relatedly, she looks at how writers on politics drew on and developed insights from texts on poetics, and how poetic texts positioned themselves as a contribution to political science.
-She uses this history as a springboard for reflecting on the relationship between theory and practice in contemporary debates in political philosophy.
+In her lecture, dr. Sophie Smith traced the emergence of ideas of political philosophy and political theory in early modern Europe.
+In particular, she focused on the association between political theory and the practice of imagining commonwealths and the ensuing debate around norms that should govern such practice.
+Furthermore, and relatedly, she looked at how writers on politics drew on and developed insights from texts on poetics, and how poetic texts positioned themselves as a contribution to political science.
+She used this history as a springboard for reflecting on the relationship between theory and practice in contemporary debates in political philosophy.